Lightning-AI/pytorch-lightning/docs/source-pytorch/common/lightning_module.rst

 =========

 The process for enabling a test loop is the same as the process for enabling a validation loop.
 Please refer to the section above for details.
-For this you need to override the :meth:`~lightning.pytorch.core.module.LightningModule.test_step` method.
+For this you need to override the :meth:`~lightning.pytorch.core.LightningModule.test_step` method.

 The only difference is that the test loop is only called when :meth:`~lightning.pytorch.trainer.trainer.Trainer.test` is used.